Help with Playing the Clips

 quality.
 The MP3 ("MPEG level 3") stuff is of much higher quality (almost

-CD quality!), but for most people it's not practical to listen to it while dialed in, so
+CD quality!), but for most people it's not practical to listen to it if dialed in

 folks usually just copy the MP3 files to their PC to listen to the clip (that's called